cirosantilli/android-cheat/server_socket/README.md

-# socket
+# ServerSocket

 <http://stackoverflow.com/questions/7384678/how-to-create-socket-connection-in-android>

+Pure Java version: <https://github.com/cirosantilli/java-cheat/blob/043969128720d3f2040816e4d0fc0fbfcac51a0f/interactive/ServerSocketCheat.java>

 This should be just plain Java, but you never know when Android decides to restrict us...

-Pure Java version: <https://github.com/cirosantilli/java-cheat/blob/043969128720d3f2040816e4d0fc0fbfcac51a0f/interactive/ServerSocketCheat.java>

 We need: